 5.6.
 Visibility Check Rules

-Visibility check rules are a set of rules used to determine whether each tuple is visible or invisible using both the t_xmin and t_xmax of the tuple, the clog, and the obtained transaction snapshot.
+Visibility check rules determine whether a tuple is visible or invisible.
+These rules utilize the tuple’s t_xmin and t_xmax fields, the clog, and the transaction snapshot.

 5.6.1.
 Status of t_xmin is ABORTED

-A tuple whose t_xmin status is ABORTED is always invisible (Rule 1) because the transaction that inserted this tuple has been aborted.
+A tuple whose t_xmin status is ABORTED is always invisible (Rule 1) because the transaction that inserted the tuple failed.

 /* t_xmin status == ABORTED */